-Students with questions about formatting in LaTeX can contact Assen Assenov email@example.com x3861) in CTRL.
+Students with questions about formatting in LaTeX can contact Assen Assenov (email@example.com or 202-885-3861) in CTRL.

-Students with questions about how to format in MS Word or the MS Word template can visit the Graduate Research Center front desk for assistance during the following hours:
+Students with questions about how to format in MS Word or the MS Word template can contact the library's ETD coordinator.

 Where can I find the AU thesis/dissertation templates?